cminatti/phpGSB/Readme.md

 ## Installation

-1. You have to install protocol buffers php extension:  https://pecl.php.net/package/protocolbuffers
+1. You have to install protocol buffers php extension.
+Download it from https://pecl.php.net/package/protocolbuffers

+* cd php-protocolbuffers
+* phpize
+* ./configure
+* make
+* make install
+*
+* Then please add following line to your php.ini
+* # extension=protocolbuffers.so

 2. Enter database details into install.php (Replace DATABASE_USERNAME, DATABASE_NAME and DATABASE_PASSWORD with respective information)
 3. Run install.php
 4. Look at listupdater.php and lookup.php example files for basic methods on using the system.